Sulu: Economy

 Sulu is predominantly agricultural with farming and fishing as its main livelihood activities.
 Its fertile soil and ideal climate can grow a variety of crops such as abaca, coconuts, Sulu coffee, oranges, and lanzones as well as exotic fruits seldom found elsewhere in the country such as durian and mangosteen.

 Fishing is the most important industry since the Sulu Sea is one of the richest fishing grounds in the country.
 The province also has an extensive pearl industry, with a pearl farm on Marungas Island.
 The backs of sea turtles are made into beautiful trays and combs.
 During breaks from fishing, the people build boats and weave mats.
 Other industries include coffee processing and fruit preservation.

 The handicrafts of Sulu have both Islamic and Malay influences.
 Skilled artisans make boats, bladed weapons, bronze and brassware, pis cloth, embroidered textiles, shellcraft, traditional house carvings, and carved wooden grave markers.

 The province used to be one of the most prosperous in the southern Philippines.
-However, due to conflicts, terrorism, and the establishment of jihadists groups such as the Abu Sayyaf, the province's economy has suffered badly and has been reduced to its current state.
+However, due to conflicts, terrorism, and the establishment of jihadists groups following Wahhabism such as the Abu Sayyaf, the province's economy has suffered badly and has been reduced to its current state.